ciwchris/blog/posts/2023-08-30-why-not-to-ask-doctors-for-their-advice.md

 ---
-title: "Why not to ask doctors for their advice"
+title: "Why not ask doctors for their advice"
 description:
 date: 2023-08-30
 tags: